Clear cell sarcoma: Pathology

 Despite the name clear cell sarcoma, the tumor cells do not necessarily need to have clear cytoplasm.
 The lesion has a distinctly nested growth pattern with a mixture of spindle, epithelioid and tumor giant cells.
 Approximately two thirds of the tumors contain melanin pigment.
 Clear cell sarcoma, similar to melanoma, has consistent positivity for S-100, HMB-45, and MITF.

 Diagnosis

 Imaging studies such as X-rays, computed tomography (CT) scans, or MRI may be required to diagnose clear-cell sarcoma together with a physical exam.
 Normally a biopsy is also necessary.
 Furthermore, a chest CT, a bone scan, and positron emission tomography (PET) may be part of the tests in order to evaluate areas where metastases occur.

 Treatment

 Treatment depends upon the site and the extent of the disease.
 Clear cell sarcoma is usually treated with surgery in the first place in order to remove the tumor.
 The surgical procedure is then followed by radiation and sometimes chemotherapy.
 Few cases of clear cell sarcoma respond to chemotherapy.
 Several types of targeted therapy that may be of benefit to people with clear cell sarcoma are currently under investigation.
+Directly targeting the fusion proteins in clear cell sarcoma has been challenging due to their unstructured nature.
+Recent proteomics studies have identified protein arginine methyltransferase 5 (PRMT5) as a druggable vulnerability in clear cell sarcoma.
+Preclinical studies have supported that PRMT5 inhibitor JNJ64619178 is an emerging therapeutic option for clear cell sarcoma, which remains to be evaluated in the clinic.